tomas-fryza/vhdl-course/Labs/05-counter_binary/README.md

 ## 3 Clock enable VHDL code

-*To drive another logic in the design (with slower clock), it is better to generate a clock enable signal instead of creating another clock domain (using clock dividers) that would cause timing issues or clock domain crossing problems such as metastability, data loss, and data incoherency.*
+To drive another logic in the design (with slower clock), it is better to generate a **clock enable signal** instead of creating another clock domain (using **clock dividers**) that would cause timing issues or clock domain crossing problems such as metastability, data loss, and data incoherency.

 1. Create a new project in ISE titled `binary_counter` for XC2C256-TQ144 CPLD device in location `/home/lab661/Documents/your-name/Digital-electronics-1/Labs/05-counter_binary`

-2. Create a new VHDL module `clock_enable` and copy + paste the following code template.
+2. Create a new VHDL module `clock_enable`, copy/paste the following code template, and run the synthesis (**Implement Design > Synthesize - XST**).

 ```vhdl
 ------------------------------------------------------------------------